 • Chopped parsley, as needed for garnish

-1. Prepare chowder Sauté onion, carrot and celery in oil until tender, about 5 minutes, in stockpot or saucepan.
+1. Sauté onion, carrot and celery in oil until tender, about 5 minutes, in stockpot or saucepan.
 Stir in broth, milk and half-and-half.
 Add potatoes, bring to simmer and cook, covered, on low until potatoes are almost tender, about 15 minutes.